tachiyomiorg/website/src/help/guides/reader.md

 </script>

 ## Double tap animation speed <Badge text="Normal" type="default-indicator" vertical="middle" />
-Double tap animation speed changes the speed in which the zoom happends when double tapping.
+Double tap animation speed changes the speed in which the zoom happens when double tapping.

 ## Skip chapters marked read <Badge text="False" type="default-indicator" vertical="middle" />
-This setting sets if read chapters or marked as read are skipped.
+This setting allows the chapters marked as read to be skipped during reading.
 To mark a chapter as read, tap the overflow (three-dot) icon and press 'Mark as Read.'
+This setting can be useful if a series has multiple scanlation groups and you want to hide one's chapters during reading.

 ## Fullscreen <Badge text="True" type="default-indicator" vertical="middle" />
-This setting sets if the notification and navigation bar are hidden while in the reader.
+This setting specifies if the notification and navigation bar are to be hidden while in the reader.

 ## Keep screen on <Badge text="True" type="default-indicator" vertical="middle" />
-This setting keeps the device from going asleep while reading a manga.
+This setting determines if the device should be allowed to go to sleep while reading a manga.

 ## Show page number <Badge text="True" type="default-indicator" vertical="middle" />
 This settings shows the page number at the bottom of the page in current page/total page format.